HaigEmirzian/Quack-Hacks-Health-Tracker/README.md

 ## 🔍 Features

 ### 🏃 Health Data
-✔️ Gain insights into **active energy burned, heart rate, and step count**.
+✔️ Gain insights into **active energy burned, heart rate, step count**, and more.
 ✔️ Identify trends in your daily **health metrics**.
 ✔️ Receive **custom-tailored recommendations** for a healthier lifestyle.

 ### ⚖️ Weight Data
 ✔️ Upload your **weight fluctuations** and receive a **30-day weight prediction**.
 ✔️ Visualize your **progress and future trends** to stay motivated.
+✔️ Uses a **Recurrent Neural Network (RNN) with a Long Short-Term Memory (LSTM) architecture**, leveraging a **30-day sliding window approach** to detect patterns and predict future weight trends.
 ✔️ Get a clearer picture of **how long you need to stick to your plan**.

 ## 🛠️ Tech Stack